andrewheld616/andrewheld616/README.md

 ### Hello world, I'm [Andrew][website] :wave:

 ## I'm a full-stack developer, and sometimes also an amateur chef and musician
-- :robot: I'm currently working on a sci-fi inspired 2D action/adventure side-scroller
+- :robot: I'm currently working on a sci-fi-inspired 2D action/adventure side-scroller
-- :closed_lock_with_key: I'm currently learning firewall security management & maitenance
+- :closed_lock_with_key: I'm currently learning firewall security management & maintenance
 - :handshake: I'm looking forward to contributing to Open Source projects
 - :trophy: 2025 Goal: To work on DIY projects using Raspberry Pi
 - :snake: I want to try and recreate classic video games from my youth with pygame